php-fig/fig-standards/proposed/http-message.md

     /**
      * Return an instance with the specified scheme.
      *
-     * This method MUST retain the state of the current instance, and return
+     * This method MUST retain the state of the current instance, and return a
-     * a new instance that contains the specified scheme.
-If the scheme
+     * new instance that contains the specified scheme.
-     * provided includes either the closing scheme delimiter (":") or the
-     * combination of the closing scheme delimiter and the opening authority
-     * delimiter ("://"), these strings should be removed.
      *
      * Implementations SHOULD restrict values to "http", "https", or an empty
-     * string but MAY accommodate other schemes if required.
+     * string but MAY accept other schemes if required.
      *
      * An empty scheme is equivalent to removing the scheme.
      *